 Save the crown if you can find it.
 Dental cement from the drugstore can be a temporary fix, but plan to come in soon — an exposed tooth is vulnerable.

 Most dental insurance plans cover an emergency exam and a portion of any treatment.
-We’ll verify your benefits and walk you through the cost before anything is done.
+We verify your benefits and walk you through the cost before any work begins.

 Leave us a message with your name, callback number, and a quick description of what’s going on.
 Call again first thing in the morning.
 For severe pain or swelling overnight, urgent care can help with pain medication and antibiotics — we’ll handle the rest the next day.